 And yes, of course, all around the world, scientists in laboratories right now are seeking to uncode the mysteries of just how empathy and meditation and healing touch modify neurotransmission, or RNA transcription, or some other molecular feats of unimaginable wonder.
 But let us not forget that these amazing secrets on the verge of being uncoded (and God forbid, patented), were first conceived by and transmitted through the wizened bodies of African and Tibetan and Meso-American healers, who were researchers in their own right!
 Touch based therapies have kept us going throughout the ages of our lives, and I believe it is in part because they have the capacity to absorb and distribute such large volumes of compassion and hopeful expectation, that their powers are large.
 And if some portion of the therapeutic effect comes from faith in the healer, let that not be cause to deny credit for the success of the healing!

 Marsha Haller, MD

-* Have you ever though to notice that whenever a war is declared on a concept, as in the war on drugs or the wars on terror, the outcome is doomed to failure?
-It may have to do with our trouble appreciating that some problems cannot be extricated by surgery or confrontation and that we may play more of a stake in maintaining the problem than we realize.
+* Have you ever noticed that whenever a war is declared on a concept, as in the war on drugs or the wars on terror, the outcome is doomed to failure?
+It may have to do with our trouble appreciating that some problems cannot be extricated by surgery or confrontation and that those declaring the war may have more of a stake in maintaining the problem than we realize.